 A wrist blood pressure monitor is a device you wear on your wrist that inflates a cuff around your wrist.
 The cuff then deflates, and the monitor displays your reading.

-- IRREGULAR HEARTBEAT INDICATOR – If an irregular heartbeat is detected, the irregular heartbeat symbol will be displayed to inform you.
+- IRREGULAR HEARTBEAT INDICATOR – If an irregular heartbeat is detected, the irregular heartbeat symbol will be displayed to inform you in this blood pressure cuff wrist.
+Perfect for home use.

 - MEMORY FUNCTION – Store and retrieve up to 60 readings effortlessly with our innovative memory function, complete with convenient date and time stamps.
-Simply press a button to access your past readings with ease.
+Simply press a button of this Care Touch wrist bp cuff to access your past readings with ease.

 - FAST READING – Get your blood pressure readings in under a minute with our fully automatic wrist blood pressure monitor that gives you clinically accurate results.